santypr/jQuery.sliderFS/README.md

-# jQuery.sliderFS
+# sliderFS
-jQuery slider with fullscreen and touch capabilities
+sliderFS is another jQuery slider, with fullscreen and touch capabilities.

+# Releases
+The master branch of this repository is always the latest development version of FlexSlider.
+Please view the Releases section for a list of official sliderFS builds.

+# Updates
+No updates yet

+# Features
+# Options
+##  width
+##  height
+##  autoAnimate
+##  interval
+##  displayMenu
+##  menuPosition
+##  menuContainer

-# Author
+# Contributing
-Santiago Porras Rodríguez
-@saintwukong

-2015
+I encourage contributions to sliderFS and will review all pull requests submitted.